Semantu/lincd/.github/CONTRIBUTING.md

 ## Credits

 Once again.
-Thank you to all the people who have already contributed to LINCD.js!
+Thank you to all the people who have already contributed to LINCD!
+We encourage you to say "Hi" in our community channels and share what you have done!

+Follow us on Twitter (https://twitter.com/Semantu_com) Find the Slack channel here: (https://join.slack.com/t/semantu/shared_invite/zt-oastx0cn-Aaqmn0mMumI4dBqT8St_lg)